allebone/help.omni.af.mil/docs/PEX/Training.md

 ### Controls

-Access these procedures by navigating to Training > Continuation > ARMS ta2.
+Access these procedures by navigating to Training > Continuation > ARMS tab.

 ### Workspace